 Living in Auckland as a student

-At the beginning of your stay in Auckland, you might live with a homestay family or at a student residence.
-After you know the city better you could move into a shared house with friends, which is a popular choice for Auckland English language students.
+At the beginning of your stay in Auckland, you might choose to live with a homestay family or at a student residence.
+When you get to know the city better, you could move into a share house with friends.

 What to do in Auckland